A Book ReviewTitle: Not by Might, Nor by Power

 Once Lonnie reached Denmark, "we immediately called back home to get a draw on our funds, and after more drama and delay, we did receive around three thousand dollars."
 Even at this point, Costa Mesa was continuing to drag its feet on this issue.
 And I would advise the reader to see the rest of Lonnie's own words on page 97, because we can still hear the exasperation in his voice.
 It's the only time in the book that Lonnie ever uses the word "rebuke":

 God help us in the Church in this realm of integrity, control issues, and honesty in finances.…We in the Christian Church need to rise above the selfish defaults of our human nature and truly start reflecting Christ.
-This especially a rebuke to the leaders in the Body of Christ.
+This is especially a rebuke to the leaders in the Body of Christ.
 You can dish it, but can you take it?
 Listen: Jesus owns everything, but He give it all up for you and me!However, it would take Lonnie over two more years, along with the personal intervention of John Wimber, to finally convince Chuck Smith to release the remainder of the funds that Lonnie had raised for his overseas missions work.
 This is what Lonnie says on pages 175 to 176:

 Journey to Yorba LindaWhat is clear, however, is that Lonnie was taught by Christ to forgive.
 And indeed there must have been something to forgive.
 Nevertheless, with this issue as background context, we can better understand why, after having returned from overseas in 1978, Lonnie found that all his bridges back to Costa Mesa had been completely burned.
 He would never be on staff there again.
 After all, Chuck wasn't about to rehire someone with whom there was an ongoing dispute involving serious money.
 Having been singed by this bad experience, Lonnie decided to set up his own corporation, World Outreach Ministries, with the volunteer help of Brent Higginson and other supporters, to handle his own finances and fund-raising.
 This allowed Lonnie to continued his overseas ministering in 1979.
-I think he still needed to find some other church venue as a home, now that going back to Costa Mesa was not possible.
+I think he still needed to find some other church as a home base, now that going back to Costa Mesa was not possible.
 This is why he took an interest in Calvary Chapel of Yorba Linda, pastored by John Wimber, whom he had met a few times before.

 When he was invited by John to minister at CC Yorba Linda on that decisive Mother's Day evening, Lonnie's original plan was to be on his very best behavior.
 He very much wanted to be accepted there.
 This is how Lonnie describes his thoughts and his conversation with his friend John Ruttkay, as they were leaving after having had dinner at the Wimber's home (page 126):